 Yes, feel free to substitute parsley, dill or even cilantro.
 Or you can leave it out all together.

 Yes.
-I personally like around 6 tbsp of powdered sugar to make this dish feel like a dessert.
+I personally like around 6 tablespoon of powdered sugar to make this dish feel like a dessert.
 You can adjust that amount to your personal preference.
 You can also replace the sugar with a low calorie option such as stevia or agave syrup.

 Serving Suggestions